lechsa/in-person-meeting-notes-app/README.md

 ### Scalability & Reliability

-- **Message queue for processing** — Use Kafka or RabbitMQ to handle audio processing, transcription, summarization, and push notifications asynchronously.
-This improves scalability and enables automated retries for failed processes.
+- **Message queue for processing** — Use Kafka or RabbitMQ to handle audio processing, transcription, summarization, and push notifications.
+This improves scalability, lessen the load on backend, stream the process to consumers, and enables automated retries for failed processes.
 - **Load balancing** — Run multiple backend instances behind a load balancer for horizontal scaling.
 - **Proper logging & monitoring** — Integrate tools like Sentry for error tracking, structured logging, and alerting.
 - **Offline-resilient upload queue** — Persist failed uploads locally on the device and automatically retry when connectivity returns.